 But, whether you participate in a study or not, when you are a patient at UI Health, you benefit from the knowledge our physicians gain by conducting this research.

 Types of Pulmonary Research

-Our mission is to deliver personalized medicine to every patient that walks through our doors with a variety of cardiopulmonary disorders, including the medically underserved populations.
 Our overall research goals are to better understand heart and lung health and both cardiovascular and respiratory diseases through the following types of collaborative research:

-Translational research takes scientific discoveries made in the lab and applies it in realistic ways to people.
+- Translational research: Translational research takes scientific discoveries made in the lab and applies it in realistic ways to people.
 It provides opportunities to take what we learn in more scientific research and make a difference in our own communities.

 The eventual outcome of these efforts is developing new approaches to care, better ways to diagnose disease in our patients, and new treatment options that haven't yet been discovered.
 We are working on this every day in order to improve the care and health of all of our patients.